ioccc-src/winner/faq.md

 <div id="faq0_6">
 <div id="markdown">
-### FAQ 0.6: - What are the IOCCC requirements for using markdown?
+### FAQ 0.6: - What are the IOCCC best practices for using markdown?
 </div>
 </div>